localstack/docs/content/en/aws/elasticsearch/index.md

   Amazon Elasticsearch Service
 ---

-The Elasticsearch Service in LocalStack lets you create a single node Elasticsearch cluster that behaves like the [Amazon Elasticsearch Service](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-elasticsearch/).
+The Elasticsearch Service in LocalStack lets you create one or more single-node Elasticsearch/OpenSearch cluster that behaves like the [Amazon Elasticsearch Service](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-elasticsearch/).
+This service is, like its AWS counterpart, heavily linked with the [OpenSearch Service](../opensearch).
+Any cluster created with the Elasticsearch Service will show up in the OpenSearch Service and vice versa.

 ## Creating an Elasticsearch cluster